Manaslu Circuit trek

 The steep descent from the pass follows switchbacks sometimes on snow and other times of year on loose rocks.
 Lower down we descend a slope on loose gravel to a grassy moraine at 4,450m.
 The trail now becomes easier to follow and reaches a small meadow and spring at 4,080m.
 The valley becomes wider and we enter grassy meadows.
 We pass a mani wall and then enter the cluster of lodges at Bimthang at an altitude of 3,590m.

 From Bimthang we descend to a glacial stream and these are the headwaters of the Dudh Khola river.
 We cross a bridge and descend into pine and rhododendron forest to Hompuk at 3,430m.
 The path improves as it descends to a fork in the river and then follows the river at 3,030m.
 Soon after we reach the fenced fields of Karche.
 We cross a landslide before making a steep climb to a ridge decorated with prayer flags.
 We make a descent to the river bank at Gho.
+We continue through fields and intermittent stands of rhododendron and oak.
+We arrive at the large Gurung village of Tilje in the Annapurna Conservation Area.

-After Dharapani we are now on the popular Annapurna Circuit.
-As there is a road, these days we drive by jeeps down to Besisahar.
-It will be a bumpy ride but we feel that it is a better option rather than walking on a dusty road with passing vehicles.
+After Dharapani we are now on the popular Annapurna Circuit and we continue the drive to Besisahar.
 After reaching Besisahar, we switch vehicles to our private bus sent from Kathmandu to collect you.
-From here. we drive on a black-topped road down to the main Pokhara to Kathmandu highway.
+From here, we drive on a black-topped road down to the main Pokhara to Kathmandu highway.
 Then we drive up to the traditional Newari town of Bandipur where we stay the night in a hotel.
 We stay at The Old Inn in Bandipur, this is a lovely hotel in a traditional house in the main square of Bandipur.

 Bandipur is a small town located on a ridge above the Kathmandu to Pokhara road and has superb views of the Himalayan peaks to the north (Annapurna, Dhaulagiri, Manaslu, and Ganesh Himal).
 Bandipur has been considerately developed for tourists whereby some of the old houses have been carefully converted to hotels and there are thankfully few concrete buildings like elsewhere in Nepal.
 Compared to the hustle and bustle of Kathmandu the small town of Bandipur is a very peaceful place as vehicles are not allowed into the main square.